Parks & Recreation

-Coleman Park is a wonderful addition to our city, offering numerous facilities and activity areas for our community and the general public.
+Coleman Park offers numerous facilities and activity areas for our community and the general public.

 The generous donation of land by John, Wayne, and Diana Lanier, along with 166 acres of city-owned land, made the Coleman project a possibility.
 The park, composed of approximately 186 acres, is located right off of Interstate-30 within the city limits.
 Events at Coleman Park include: